Preparing ahead of time is best, and these tips for safe road trips will help.

 Prepare an Emergency Kit to Keep in Vehicle

 Having an emergency kit in your vehicle can be the difference between enjoying your road trip and ending up in the emergency room.
-Your emergency kit should include duct tape, first-aid kit, car charger, blanket, snacks, paper towels, rags, drinking water, road reflectors and flares, snow brush and ice scraper, tarp, traction aid, shovel, jumper cables, raincoat, and saw.
+Your emergency kit should include duct tape, a first-aid kit, a car charger, a blanket, snacks, paper towels, rags, drinking water, road reflectors and flares, snow brush and ice scraper, tarp, traction aid, shovel, jumper cables, raincoat, and saw.
 Of course, not all of these items will apply to you, but it gives you a realistic idea of what you may need.
 It’s up to you to decide what to take and what not to.

 Use Common Sense at Gas Stations & Rest Areas

-If you need to use the bathroom at a gas station or a rest, stop, avoid touching things, and wear a mask when you enter.
+If you need to use the bathroom at a gas station or rest, stop, avoid touching things, and wear a mask when you enter.
 It’s best to wear a pair of disposable gloves, and when you’re done, throw away the gloves and use hand sanitizer.
 If you buy something, instead of handing the money to the cashier, put the money on the counter instead.
 If you’re pumping gas, also wear gloves.
 Gloves are an essential barrier as pads, gas pumps, and hundreds of people touch screens daily.
 When pressing buttons, use your knuckle instead of your finger and use hand sanitizer after that.
 These tips for safe road trips are pretty much common sense but worth writing and talking about.
 You’re better off bringing along your own road trip snacks than buying any at these types of places.

 Sanitize Your Space